apache/accumulo-examples/docs/isolation.md

 seen.
 Isolation is documented in ../docs/isolation.html and the user manual.

 InterferenceTest is a simple example that shows the effects of scanning with and without isolation.
 This program starts two threads.
-One threads continually upates all of the values in a row to be the same thing, but different from what it used to be.
+One thread continually updates all the values in a row to be the same thing, but different from what it used to be.
 The other thread continually scans the table and checks that all values in a row are the same.
 Without isolation the scanning thread will sometimes see different values, which is the result of